dragonworx/jsel/README.md

         }
     };

-Wrap it in a JSel object like this to receive a Document Object Model..
+Wrap it in a JSel object like this to receive a Document Object Model.

     var dom = jsel(myJsonData);

-You now have a DOM object which you apply XPath expressions to and select data from.
+You now have a DOM object which you can apply XPath expressions to and select data from.

-The DOM object has the following methods:
+The DOM object is similar to an XMLDocument and has the following methods to select either single or multiple elements (The element is an actual sub object from your data, not a copy):

 * `select()` - return a single value from your data
-* `selectAll()` - return a result set from your data
+* `selectAll()` - return a result set from your data (array)
-* `schema()` - set the schema to change how your XPath expressions work

-You can return scalar results from XPath expressions, such as the `count()` XPath function.
+You can return scalar results from XPath expressions, such as when using the `count()` XPath function.

 **Note** Jsel will return you the actual node values from your data.
-Think of it like turning any JavaScript object into a walkable DOM.
+Think of it like turning any JavaScript object into a walkable XML document.

 Given the `dom` variable you've just created, the following XPath expressions would all be true.